gitshreevatsa/Pacifica-Nexus/README.md

 - The app uses `export const dynamic = "force-dynamic"` on the page — this prevents static pre-rendering which would break Privy initialization.
 - Agent keys are stored in `sessionStorage` — they are cleared when the browser tab is closed.
 This is intentional for security.
 - WebSocket reconnects with exponential backoff (2s → 30s max).
-Social signals continue working even if the WebSocket is offline.
+Social signals and orderbook data continue working independently — if one subscription drops, it is re-sent on reconnect.
 - All monetary values are in USD.
 Pacifica uses USDC as collateral.
+- The `reduce_only` field is excluded from signed payloads when `false` to prevent Ed25519 signature mismatches with the Pacifica API.

 ---